ChrisYounger/config_explorer/README.md

 * Don't use this app on Search Head clusters becuase it won't sync changes to cluster members.
 * As a matter of fact, because this app allows changing files just like you are on the filesystem, it should be used very carefully in any environment that you care about.
+* This app does not automatically update the Splunk running config (well except for search-time properties which Splunk does regularly re-read).
 * There are no built-in restrictions on viewing secrets files or passwords.
 Don't make this app available to users who should not see that sort of things.
 * There are also no restrictions that prevent editing files in `default/` folders.
 You should follow normal Splunk